More About This Recipe

 When the bacon is crispy and the pepper soft, they're done!

-I recommend letting them cool for 5 minutes before biting into them.
+We recommend letting them cool for 5 minutes before biting into them.

 These are not a single bite appetizer.
 Multiple bites will be necessary.

-So there you go.
-Ditch the fryer and the bland cheese.
+So, ditch the fryer and the bland cheese.
 Get with the grilling program and make some great poppers!